data-gymnasia/courses/content/linear-algebra/content.md

 > id: span
 ## Span

-Although there are many other operations on columns of real numbers (like squaring each entry), the most fundamental operations are the **linear** ones: addition of two columns, multiplication of the whole column by a constant, and compositions of those operations.
-In this section we will introduce some vocabulary to help us think about linear relationships between vectors.
+Although there are many operations on columns of real numbers (like squaring each entry), the fundamental operations in linear algebra are the **linear** ones: addition of two columns, multiplication of the whole column by a constant, and compositions of those operations.
+In this section we will introduce some vocabulary to help us reason about linear relationships between vectors.

 _{button.next-step} Continue_

 ---

-A [**linear combination**](gloss:linearcombination) of a list of vectors $\mathbf{v}\_1,
+> id: step-21

-  \ldots, \mathbf{v}\_k$ is an expression of the form
+A [**linear combination**](gloss:linearcombination) of a [list](gloss:list-math) of vectors $\mathbf{v}\_1, \ldots, \mathbf{v}\_k$ is an expression of the form

     p
       | \begin{equation*}